-The posters in the window and A-board will change for each exhibition, and a poster detailing our COVID guidelines is pasted on the front door.
-You can read these guidelines HERE.
+The posters in the window and A-board will change for each exhibition.

 How to get here

-Four Corners is located in Bethnal Green in East London, close to the Buddhist Centre and V&A Museum of Childhood.
+Four Corners is located in Bethnal Green in East London, close to the Buddhist Centre and Young V&A.

 The nearest underground station is Bethnal Green (Central Line).
 This is a 6 minute walk from Four Corners, or you can get the D6 bus.

 The nearest train station is Bethnal Green (Overground Line).
 This is a 14 minute walk from Four Corners, or you can walk to Bethnal Green underground station and catch the D6 bus.

 The nearest train station with step-free access is Shoreditch High Street (Overground Line).
 This is a 27 minute walk from Four Corners, or you can get the 8 bus.

 The 8 and D6 buses both stop on Roman Road and are only a couple of minutes walk to the gallery.